-In addition to their sustainability practices and their clothing-repair program, Patagonia donates its profits to their nonprofit, Holdfast Collective, an organization dedicated to fighting the environmental crisis and defending nature.
+In addition to its sustainability practices and its clothing-repair program, Patagonia donates its profits to its nonprofit, Holdfast Collective, an organization dedicated to fighting the environmental crisis and defending nature.

 Starbucks is a coffee company based in Seattle, Washington.
 This people, planet, and profit-positive focused company has CSR programs focused on inclusion and diversity.